 Does money buy happiness?

-Financial security reduces divorce rates, increases life span, and just plain feels good.1,2,3
+Financial security from money management reduces divorce rates, increases life span, and just plain feels good.1,2,3

 Wealth purchases life-changing vacations, variety – the spice of life, and free time – with which to actually live life.

 Despite this, the average person with a family income greater than $75,000 is just 12% happier than the average person with a family income of $30,000.4 They’ve adapted.
 To them, a juicy steak tastes just a bit better than $1 ramen tastes to me.